 The lesson and principles for being a good God Buddy is that the mentor and mentee need to establish trust and invest time together.
 Spiritual and personal growth occurs over time, through a variety of circumstances, and involving numerous people.
 Over time, the trust and commitment to the common goal allows the mentor to release the mentee which completes them to carry on the mission.

 It took several years for Timothy to mature and become an effective leader.
-He gained in confidence and developed a level of trust with Paul as they spent time together.
-The lessons gained and passed down helped the two remain committed to their friendship and common goal.
-For Paul, this with Timothy relationship gave him purpose and endurance throughout his many imprisonments.
+He gained confidence and developed a level of trust with Paul as they spent time together.
+The lessons gained and passed down helped the two remain committed to their friendship and the common goal.
+Paul’s relationship with Timothy gave him purpose and endurance throughout his many imprisonments.
+Having a Timothy in your life can do the same.

 Who are are you mentoring in your life?